MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 ---
 title: Lakehouse management API
-description: Learn how to manage the Lakehouse using the Rest API ms.reviewer: snehagunda ms.author: dacoelho
+description: Learn how to manage the Lakehouse using the Rest API. ms.reviewer: snehagunda ms.author: dacoelho
 author: DaniBunny